mattyg915/SearchApp/README.md

 ## Install

 Clone this repository down to your machine.
-Make sure you have yarn and node installed (the easiest way to install both on a mac is to use homebrew run `brew install node` and `brew install yarn` from the terminal).
+Make sure you have yarn and node installed.
+The easiest way to install both on a mac is to use homebrew.
+Run `brew install node` and `brew install yarn` from the terminal.
 To install homebrew on a mac, run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` from your terminal.
 Once these pre-requisites are installed, run:

 ### `yarn install`